ResearchThe systematic search and investigation of information and information sources.

 Knowledge ManagementThe process of developing, capturing, communicating and using knowledge.

 LeadershipA talent for getting people working together towards a common purpose independent of your authority.

 Change ManagementThe practice of leading change including defeating resistance to change.

 DiligenceApplying the level of care in your work that can be reasonably expected.

-Decision MakingA talent for making reasonable decisions using techniques such as decision modeling.Troubleshooting and developing solutions to problems.The ability to come up with non-obvious value.The process of seeking leaps forward as opposed to incremental improvements.
-Identifying, analyzing, treating and monitoring risk.The end-to-end process of preventing mistakes.Planning and control of financial resources including budget planning, forecasting, accounting, financial controls, financial reporting and audits.
+Decision MakingA talent for making reasonable decisions using techniques such as decision modeling.non-obvious value.leaps forward as opposed to incremental improvements. risk.preventing mistakes.financial controls, financial reporting and audits.

-SalesThe end-to-end process of managing relationships with customers and closing sales.A talent for delivering customer service that is perceived as friendly and diligent.The process of researching, developing, launching, distributing, pricing, promoting and selling products and services.
+SalesThe end-to-end process of managing relationships with customers and closing sales.researching, developing, launching, distributing, pricing, promoting and selling products and services.

 Technology UseThe ability to use technologies such as applications and systems.

 Technology AdministrationDeploying, configuring and administering information technology.

 Software DevelopmentThe ability to architect, design and develop software.